aaroncampbell/wp-google-analytics/readme.txt

 <a href="http://support.google.com/analytics/bin/answer.py?hl=en&answer=1012264">Google support article</a>.
 WordPress uses 's' as the query parameter.

+= What tokens are support for custom variables? =

+All the built-in tokens are described on the settings page.
+You can also add your own using the 'wga_tokens' filter.

 = Can't I just paste the Google Analytics code into my template file? =

 Absolutely, however in order to get a better idea of what is going on with your